Dosage form: injection, powder, lyophilized, for solution

 In the randomized study of patients with head and neck cancer, 17% (26/150) discontinued Amifostine for Injection due to adverse events.
 All but one of these patients continued to receive radiation treatment until completion.

 Hypotension that requires interruption of the Amifostine for Injection infusion should be treated with fluid infusion and postural management of the patient (supine or Trendelenburg position).
 If the blood pressure returns to normal within 5 minutes and the patient is asymptomatic, the infusion may be restarted, so that the full dose of Amifostine can be administered.
-Short term, reversible loss of consciousness has been reported rarely.
+Short term, reversible syncope (loss of consciousness) has been reported rarely.

 Nausea and/or vomiting occur frequently after Amifostine for Injection infusion and may be severe.
 In the ovarian cancer randomized study, the incidence of severe nausea/vomiting on day 1 of cyclophosphamide-cisplatin chemotherapy was 10% in patients who did not receive Amifostine, and 19% in patients who did receive Amifostine.
 In the randomized study of patients with head and neck cancer, the incidence of severe nausea/vomiting was 8% in patients who received Amifostine and 1% in patients who did not receive Amifostine.

 Decrease in serum calcium concentrations is a known pharmacological effect of Amifostine for Injection.
 At the recommended doses, clinically significant hypocalcemia was reported in 1% of patients in the randomized head and neck cancer study (see WARNINGS).

-Other effects, which have been described during, or following Amifostine infusion are flushing/feeling of warmth, chills/feeling of coldness, malaise, fever, rash, dizziness, somnolence, hiccups, sneezing, cough, diplopia and blurred vision.
-These effects have not generally precluded the completion of therapy, and were transient in nature.
+Other effects, which have been described during, or following Amifostine infusion are flushing/feeling of warmth, chills/feeling of coldness, malaise, pyrexia, rash, dizziness, somnolence, hiccups, diarrhea, sneezing, diplopia and blurred vision.
+These effects have not generally precluded the completion of therapy.

 Clinical Trials and Pharmacovigilance Reports